Pokemon GO: Gen 2 Is Here, Plus Huge Mechanic Changes And Trainer Customization!

 Gamespot reports the update also includes several less specific changes, such as “new encounter mechanics,” minor text fixes, and various other bug fixes.

-Niantic is doubtless hoping that this huge gen 2 update and all these new features will help bring alienated former Pokemon GO players back to the app, which was a mega-hit when it was released.
+Niantic is doubtless hoping that this huge gen two update and all these new features will help bring alienated former Pokemon GO players back to the app, which was a mega-hit when it was released.

 What do you think of Pokemon GO’s new face?
 Have you noticed anything in playing that you feel should be added to this article?
 Make yourself heard in the comments below.

-[Featured image by Arkeis-Pokemon/Deviantart]
+[Featured Image by Arkeis-Pokemon/Deviantart]